Vin57/The-FunctionBook/README.md

 # The-PHP-FunctionBook
-Function who still not exists in php and... it's really sad, so i've create someone who could be usefull Created 29 september 2016
+Function who still not exists in php and... it's really sad, so i create some function who could be usefull Created 29 september 2016